 A true Class B RV (Class B motorhome) is a van conversion.
 This means it starts life as a bare commercial van body/shell and has a motorhome/RV interior installed inside.

 An offshoot of the Class B camper van is what is called a Class B+.

-These two RV types share the same van chassis and basic shape, but there are a few notable differences.
+These two classes of RVs share the same van chassis and basic shape, but there are a few notable differences.